Web Application Penetration Testing Checklist

 Authentication Testing

-Authentication testing is a big part of web application pen testing.
+Authentication testing is a big part of web application penetration testing.
 It ensures that users are who they claim to be.
 Key areas include login processes, password policies, session management, and MFA.
-Authentication testing helps stop hackers from account takeover.
+Authentication testing helps prevent account takeover by hackers.
 Here are the main steps:

 • Test for weak password policies and assess password storage mechanisms